 Student Property moving forward

 It’s recognised, and has been proven, that in times of economic uncertainty more people apply for, and attend, higher education.
 Despite a dip in 2012, undergraduate application numbers have steadily increased every year since the recession.

 Even throughout the uncertain period following the EU referendum result, when there was some turbulence in other asset classes, student property remained one of the only classes to grow in size as well as throughout the financial crisis of 2008.

-The reasons we’ve listed above, and the fact that student property has offered our clients such reliable and high returns, were why we’re now offering the stunning development The Met, located in Newcastle-Under-Lyme.
+The reasons we’ve listed above, and the fact that student property has offered our clients such reliable and high returns, are pleased to offer The Met, a stunning PBSA development in Newcastle-Under-Lyme.